 Aside from a good game of golf, one of Rucker’s favorite ways to unwind is a day on the boat with his buddies.
 At 55,000-acres, Lake Murray is South Carolina’s third largest lake and is widely known for its fishing and boating.
 In addition to being a boater’s paradise, Lake Murray is home to some of the most majestic wildlife in South Carolina, including millions of migrating purple martins each summer.

 Considered one of South Carolina’s premier culinary cities, Columbia’s restaurant scene reflects the diverse culture of the city.
 Enjoy classic southern dishes like shrimp and grits at Blue Marlin or head to Halls Chophouse for a hand-selected, hand-cut steak cooked to perfection.

 Columbia is home to several craft breweries and brewpubs, each serving up a delicious variety of unique flavors with names that mimic the city’s vibrant, diverse culture.
 River Rat Brewery, located on Shop Road, offers a taproom and deck where you can enjoy a selection of their seasonal beers, wheat ales, IPAs, pilsners and porters, perfect for hot South Carolina summers.

 The Congaree Vista is one of Columbia’s most vibrant arts, dining and entertainment districts.
 Made up of renovated warehouses, the Vista is home to over 45 restaurants and bars, 60 artists’ galleries, specialty shops and a diverse mix of businesses.
 A center of activity, the Vista’s energetic and eclectic vibe attracts locals and visitors alike.

 Whatever you’re craving, you’ll be sure to find it in Columbia.
-Find out more about Darius Rucker’s favorite South Carolina restaurants in For the First Time, part of the official 2020 South Carolina Vacation Guide.
+Click here to find out more about Darius Rucker’s favorite South Carolina adventures.